Sexy Pee Story

 Sexy Pee Story is the sixth studio album by Minneapolis-based noise rock band Cows.
 It was released on March 23, 1993, by Amphetamine Reptile Records.

 Release and reception

 A music video was made for "Sugar Torch" and directed by David Roth.
-It can be found on the Dope, Guns & Fucking up Your Videodeck, Vol. 1-3 DVD released by Mvd Visual.
+It can be found on the Dope, Guns & Fucking up Your Videodeck, Vol. 1-3 DVD released by MVD Visual.

-AllMusic staff writer John Dougan gave the album four and a half out of five stars, calling it a "terrific, noisy, clamorous record stuffed to the gills with pure punk rock excitement."
+AllMusic staff writer John Dougan called the album a "terrific, noisy, clamorous record stuffed to the gills with pure punk rock excitement."

 Spin wrote: "Comfy with its funk now, the rhythm unit bangs down walls, as intelligent guitar noise blankets the mess, segueing smoothly between melody and tuneless abrasion."

 Track listing

 Personnel

 Adapted from the Sexy Pee Story liner notes.